Welcome to the Diabetes Research Hub

 Step 3: Verify the Tool Version

-• Run the command surveilr --version in command prompt and .\surveilr --version in powershell.
+• Run the command surveilr --version in the command prompt or .\surveilr --version in PowerShell.

 • If the tool is installed correctly, it will display the version number.